selectel/terraform-provider-selectel/website/docs/r/domains_rrset_v2.html.markdown

 * `zone_id` - (Required) Zone ID.

-* `name` - (Required) Name of the zone rrset.
-The name format depends on the rrset type, see the examples above.
+* `name` - (Required) Name of the zone RRSet.
+The name format depends on the RRSet type, see the examples above.

-* `type` - (Required) Type of the rrset.
+* `type` - (Required) Type of the RRSet.

-* `ttl` - (Required) Time-to-live for the rrset in seconds.
+* `ttl` - (Required) Time-to-live for the RRSet in seconds.
 The available range is from 60 to 604800.

 * `records` - (Required) Set of records: